bluekamandy/neurofeedback/README.md

 ## Position of Electrodes

-The position of the eletrodes was somewhat dictaed by the form factor of the headband but influenced heavily by regions of the brain that correspond to areas of specific interest.
+The position of the eletrodes was somewhat dictated by the form factor of the headband but influenced heavily by regions of the brain that correspond to areas of specific interest.

 ### The 10/20 International Electrode Placement System